lolaedun/meditation/README.md

 After writing the code, committing and pushing it to GitHub:

 1. Navigate to the repository on github and click **Settings**.
-1. From there, go to the **Source section** within the Github Pages section.
+1. From there, go to the **Pages section** on the left hand tab within Github.
 1. Select **master branch** on the dropdown menu, and click save.
 1. Now the website is live on **https://lolaedun.github.io/meditation/**
 1. Any time commits and pushes are sent to Github, the Github Pages site should update shortly after.

 To run the project locally: